Free Illinois Arrest & Criminal Records (Check Every IL County)

 Illinois Criminal Records vs Arrest Records: Differences Between Each Type

-Arrest records in Illinois reveal that a person was taken into custody by law enforcement, housed in a detention facility until bonded out or until trial, and that the person was accused of committing a criminal offense.
+Arrest records in Illinois reveal that a person was taken into custody by law enforcement, housed in a detention facility until bonded out or until trial and that the person was accused of committing a criminal offense.
 Arrest records do not show anything beyond the initial law enforcement contact with the suspect.

 It is not a record of disposition, so an arrest record is only a portion of an overall criminal history.
 Because Illinois law prohibits background checks from placing non-conviction information on a report, an arrest may not even show up until there is a disposition against the defendant.3

-Arrest records are public record, and can be requested by anyone, but they are only one part of the total Illinois criminal history.
+Arrest records are public records and can be requested by anyone, but they are only one part of the total Illinois criminal history.
 Illinois criminal records show all the data included in an arrest record plus what happened with the case in court, and if there is a non-conviction, such as a dismissal or acquittal, the matter will not appear on an official criminal history report.

 Only convictions for misdemeanor or felony offenses become part of the public criminal record report.

-This distinction between the two types of records is why agencies or businesses are advised against using just arrest records to make hiring decisions, and are provided guidance from state and federal sources, such as the Equal Employment Opportunity Commission, on uses of criminal history when on-boarding new staff.
-An arrest record may be how to find out what someone was arrested for, but may not show what they were convicted of.
-More about the laws surrounding background checks in Illinois can be found further below.
+This distinction between the two types of records is why agencies or businesses are advised against using just arrest records to make hiring decisions and are provided guidance from state and federal sources, such as the Equal Employment Opportunity Commission, on the use of criminal history when onboarding new staff.

 When a person is taken into custody, people will wonder why they were arrested, or someone may want to know if a person they know has been arrested and where they are being held.
 Others may just be curious to see who’s in jail in their area and why someone is in jail.